oresat/oresat-olaf/docs/glossary.rst

     CANopen
         A communication protocol and device profile specification for a CAN bus defined by CAN in Automation.
 More info at https://can-cia.org/

+    OD
+        Object Dictionary.
+The main data structure of a CANopen node.

+    Node
+        A device on a CANopen network.

+    Node ID
+        A unquie ID for a device on a CANopen Network.
+Defined as a uint8 with values from 0x01 to 0x7F.